Documentation

 The two contents are intensionally distinct (their event components differ), even though both are empty.

-The contents are extensionally equivalent (both carriers are empty) yet intensionally distinct — the model-level instance of ext_equiv_not_implies_int_eq.
+The contents are extensionally equivalent (both carriers are empty) yet intensionally distinct — extensional equivalence does not entail intensional identity.
 An extensional semantics (Set W-style contents) identifies the two attitudes; TTR keeps them apart.

 Intentional identity, TTR-style: Hob's and Nob's contents share the witch type as a common intensional component, are intensionally distinct contents, and the shared type is empty — both attitudes are "about the same witch-type" although no witch exists.